To register a guest:

 Existing students, staff, and faculty:

-Wireless network service provides clients with the ability to use the University network without connecting their computer to a physical network circuit.
-All registered network clients are eligible to use the wireless network where the service currently exists.
-Please complete a Wireless Request Formto register your wireless computer device and obtain access to the wireless network.
-While wireless network service currently exists in many public spaces and private department areas through-out the campus, complete coverage is not yet available on a University-wide basis.
+Our department wireless network service provides Wi-Fi enabled devices with the ability to use the University network without connecting their computer to our physical network.
+All department account holders are eligible to use the wireless network where the service currently exists (South Hall 5th floor.)
+While wireless network services currently exists in many public spaces and private department areas throughout the campus, you will also find UCSB offers campus-wide access via several wireless networks: UCSB Wireless Web, UCSB Secure and eduroam.

 Wireless networking provides the tremendous advantage of computing mobility for network clients.
 While the advantage of mobility is extremely important for many clients, wireless networking technology is not as fast or consistent as wired network technology, and has some current limitations.